chef/chef-web-docs/chef_master/source/resource_ruby_block.rst

 .. code-block:: ruby

-   if platform?('ubuntu', 'debian', 'redhat', 'centos', 'fedora', 'scientific', 'amazon')
+   if platform_family?('debian', 'rhel', 'fedora', 'amazon')
      ruby_block 'update-java-alternatives' do
        block do
          if platform?('ubuntu', 'debian') and version == 6